-- Transportation provided when the member has access to affordable transportation - Transportation provided when the NEMT service is covered under another program or free of charge - The member refuses the NEMT provider assigned to the trip and another NEMT provider is not available - Transportation for parents/children to visit or participate in a treatment plan for hospitalized members if it does not coincide with the member's travel. - Transportation to the emergency room
+- Transportation provided when the member has access to affordable transportation. - Transportation provided when the NEMT service is covered under another program or free of charge. - The member refuses the NEMT provider assigned to the trip and another NEMT provider is not available. - Transportation of parents/children to visit or participate in a treatment plan for hospitalized members if it does not coincide with the member's travel. - Transportation to the emergency room.

-The Broker must issue a denial for non-covered services.
-This information must be recorded and a denial letter sent to the member and/or provider the next business day.

-Non-covered services are not eligible for a DHHR Fair Hearing or a Desk/Document review.
+The Broker must issue a denial for non-covered non-ambulance services.
+This information must be recorded, and a denial letter sent to the member and/or provider the next business day.
+Non-covered services are not eligible for the DHHR Fair Hearing or Desk/Document Review.
+See 42 CFR § 431.220, When a hearing is required for more information.